 Bonus – Mushima Island (六島) – Okayama Prefecture

-We know we said this was going to be an article about the top 10 cat islands in Japan, but the cat islands are so special that we just needed to include one last one!
+We know we said this would be an article about Japan’s top 10 cat islands, but the cat islands are so special that we just needed to include one last one!

 Mushima is a picturesque place in the Seto Inland Sea.
 With a population of only 60, this charming island is full of 100,000 daffodils that bloom in January and February.
 Some of the most notable sights on the island are the Mushima Lighthouse, the Mushimahama Brewery, several scenic hikes, and of course, more cats than human inhabitants!